-My conceptual introduction to stagecraft was through the 1997 book about the Broadway production of The Lion King.
-When I was at school in East Lansing, Michigan, I was certain to find an opportunity to return to Metro-Detroit to see the touring production first came through town.
-I was starting to consider a professional journey into theatre in the early 2000’s, and when I saw The Lion King, I never recognized that a version of this same iconic production would become my future.
+The 1997 hard cover book about the initial conception of the Broadway production of The Lion King was my first introduction to stagecraft.
+When I was attending Michigan State University, I made certain to make the time to return to Metro-Detroit to see the touring production first came through town.
+I was just considering a professional journey into theatre in the early 2000’s, and while I was watching that touring production of The Lion King, I dreamed big and hoped maybe one day I would work on something that magical.
+Little did I know.

-I consider myself fortunate to work alongside a team of creative and dedicated technicians and in the company of some incredibly talented professionals to bring this time-honored story to audiences across North America.
-My first encounter with a few of these same incredible technicians was back in 2005, when I was just a wide-eyed lighting technician on a North American tour of Disney on Ice.
-I was traveling with this production, I found a rare night away from the arena while we were in Boston and I purchased tickets to see the touring version of The Lion King.
-Through some networking gymnastics, I was able to connect with some people on the tour, and arranged for a backstage tour from some of the very same technicians I continue to work with today.
-When I began working on this new touring company of The Lion King, as an advance electrician in early 2017, it was a dream come true; working on the production, and with some of the technicians on this team was a goal that I set early in my career and was largely responsible for my introduction into the theatre program at university; although, I never saw the path to achieving it.
-Eight short months later, I was offered the opportunity at the helm of this Goliath, and I was beside myself.
+I consider myself fortunate to work alongside a team of creative and incredibly dedicated technicians and amazingly talented professionals to bring this time-honored story to audiences across North America.
+My first encounter with some of these same incredible technicians was in 2005, when as a young and wide-eyed lighting technician, I found a rare night away from the arena where my tour of Disney on Ice was performing in Boston, and I purchased tickets to see this same touring version of The Lion King again, but this time at the Boston Opera House.
+Through some networking gymnastics, I was able to connect with a few technicians working the production for a backstage tour from some of the same technicians I continue to work alongside today.

 photo by Daniel A Swalec